komalbatra/Train-Scheduler/README.md

 - - -
 ## Javascript File

+Validations:
+User should enter all information for Submit to work User can only use a number for frequency
+User can not use a negative number for frequency

 Involves:
 Connecting to a Firebase database and capturing user inputted data User can also enter the name and other details of a new train